Vakar/jagent/README.md

 # HR

-HR is a solution for human recruiters.
-It provides simple work with multiple vacancies.
+This is a simple solution for job hunters.
+It provides simple interface for searching and managing job vacancies.

 ## Installation